When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Conclusion

 The complexity and emergent capabilities of LLMs pose significant challenges for traditional unlearning schemes.
 Currently, researchers have proposed several effective LLM unlearning schemes, such as gradient ascent, in-context unlearning, and $\mu$-unlearning.
 However, these schemes face several challenges.
 First, the unlearning process involves complex operations and requires prior knowledge, making it difficult to deploy, especially in closed-source models.
 Second, these schemes consume significant computational resources.
 Third, such unlearning algorithms may cause catastrophic forgetting.
 Finally, they fail to implement both sample unlearning and concept unlearning.

 In this work, we proposed a RAG-based unlearning scheme for LLMs to overcome these challenges.
 It generates unlearned knowledge for each forgotten sample or concept by crafting two components.
 In addition, we conducted extensive experiments on closed-source and open-source LLMs and demonstrated that RAG-based unlearning achieved five unlearning criteria: effectiveness, universality, harmlessness, simplicity, and robustness.
-Especially in concept unlearning, our scheme achieves a $100\%$ USR score, while the other three representative schemes fail.
 In this way, RAG-based unlearning can safeguard copyrighted content and sensitive data, as well as prevent the generation of harmful data.
-Moreover, the simplicity of this scheme makes it highly applicable across a wide range of scenarios, providing dynamic forgetting services for various LLMs, MLLMs and LLM-based agents. \ifCLASSOPTIONcaptionsoff
+Moreover, the simplicity of this scheme makes it highly applicable across a wide range of scenarios, providing dynamic forgetting services for various LLMs, MLLMs and LLM-based agents.